Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-core/README.md

-# Spring Cloud for Azure context client library for Java
+# Spring Cloud for Azure Core client library for Java
-This package helps developers to finish the auto-configuration of Azure Context.
+This package provides the common framework for all Azure Spring libraries.

 [Source code][src] | [Package (Maven)][package] | [API reference documentation][refdocs]